agentcentral vs Amazon Ads MCP Server.

-Latency is the visible difference, but the deeper one is what you can build on top of pre-materialized data. agentcentral joins fields that the underlying API surface keeps separate: TACOS calculated from ads spend and total sales, daily keyword rank stitched to search volume and SERP share, days of cover with FBA stock and inbound shipments and recent velocity in the same row.
-Amazon’s MCP returns whatever the underlying endpoint returns, so the agent has to perform those joins itself across multiple slow calls.
+Pre-synced data also enables joins the API surface keeps separate: TACOS calculated from ads spend and total sales, daily keyword rank stitched to search volume and SERP share, days of cover with FBA stock and inbound shipments and recent velocity in the same row.
+An ads-only server cannot compute cross-domain metrics because it does not have the other domains.

 agentcentral wraps every write tool in guardrails.
+Changes preview by default before applying.
 Before a bid update the tool reads the current bid; before a quantity update it reads the current stock; before a price change it reads the current price and the competitive landscape.
 Hard limits prevent the agent from cutting a $2 bid to a single cent or jumping a $20 price to $200.
-Catalog edits, price changes, and quantity changes require a confirmation step that the agent surfaces back to you.
-Every mutation lands in an audit log with the previous value, the new value, the API key that made the call, and the timestamp.
+Every mutation carries an idempotency key and lands in an audit log with the previous value, the new value, the API key that made the call, and the timestamp.
 You can scope a key to read-only when you want the agent to analyze without the ability to act.

-If you already use Amazon’s MCP server and want to keep it, that is fine; the two are not exclusive.
-Most teams that switch to agentcentral keep the Amazon-hosted server connected for the few endpoints Amazon owns directly, and let agentcentral handle the read-heavy analytical work where speed and history actually matter.
+If you already use Amazon’s Ads MCP Server and want to keep it, that is fine; the two are not exclusive.
+Amazon’s server is strong for real-time advertising operations with first-party API access. agentcentral handles the broader analytical work where cross-domain context, data retention, speed, and write safety matter.

 Side by side